jamesmontemagno/xamarin-workshop/Xamarin.Android/README.md

 1. Open **Start/MonkeyFinder.sln**

-This MonkeyFinder contains 4 projects
+This MonkeyFinder contains 2 projects

-* MonkeyFinder  - Shared .NET Standard project that will have all shared code (model, views, view models, and services)
+* MonkeyFinder  - Shared .NET Standard project that will have all shared code (model, view models, and services)
 * MonkeyFinder.Droid - Xamarin.Android application
-* MonkeyFinder.iOS - Xamarin.iOS application (requires a macOS build host)
-* MonkeyFinder.UWP - Windows 10 UWP application (requires Visual Studio /2017 on Windows 10)

 ![Solution](Art/Solution.PNG)

-The **MonkeyFinder** project also has blank code files and XAML pages that we will use during the Hands on Lab.
-All of the code that we modify will be in this project for the workshop.
+The **MonkeyFinder** project also has blank code files that we will use during the Hands on Lab.
+All of the code that we modify will be in this project or the **MonkeyFinder.Droid** project for the workshop.

 ### 2. NuGet Restore